masterAI359/researchPlatform/README.md

 # Elenchus

-Elenchus is a research tool focused on evaluating public statements.
-Inspired by Socrates’ method of elenchus, the application leads users through structured prompts to uncover assumptions and biases before retrieving and summarizing relevant news articles.
-It empowers you to critically assess claims and then search for evidence—all within a streamlined, interactive interface.
+Elenchus is a focused research platform that applies the Socratic method to modern media.
+It guides users through structured questioning to challenge assumptions and biases,
+then retrieves and summarizes relevant news articles with bias ratings and metadata - all inside a performant, interactive interface optimized for large-scale content.

+## Since launch, Elenchus has evolved into a **production-grade full-stack application** featuring:

+- Wikipedia Context Extraction - when relevant, automatically pulls concise Wikipedia summaries for key people, events, or topics mentioned in articles, providing instant background context without leaving the app.

+- Bias & Integrity Tracking Dashboard - generates charts that visualize trends in: 1.
+Political bias of sources you reference, 2.
+Journalistic integrity ratings over time, and 3.
+How your perspecitves have been effected by your investigations over time

+- Virtualized infinite scrolling on large lists of data for performance at scale

+- Concurrent API request handling with fault tolerance

+- Integrated media bias and reliability ratings via MBFC API

+- Server-side Supabase operations for secure, efficient data handling

 ## Table of Contents